Registering your Car in California

 - Hold valid license plates from their state or country of residence, or the state or country of their last duty station. (documentation may be required)

-- Hold a current registration in either their own name or spouse's name.
+- Hold a current registration card in either their own name or spouse's name.

 Any out-of-state vehicle registrations need to be renewed correctly in their state or country in which it was issued.
 If you've bought a car in California, or you have chosen to register an out-of-state vehicle at the California DMV, you will be exempt from a license fee.
+You must however, have proof of insurance.
 Please look over the coming information regarding military residents of California.

 California Registration for Military Residents

-Those who are a resident in CA and stationed in a different state may register the vehicle in whatever current state they are in before registering it in CA when they return.
+Those who are a resident in CA and stationed in a different state may register the vehicle in whatever current state motor vehicles DMV they are in before registering it in CA when they return.

-California military members stationed in California, along with non-resident military personnel who have registered their cars with the California DMV, qualify for an exemption from the vehicle licensing fee.
+California military members stationed in California, along with non-resident military personnel who have registered their cars with the California Department of Motor Vehicles DMV, qualify for an exemption from the vehicle licensing fee.
 To use the exemption, you must turn in the documents below to the California DMV.

 Car Registration Fees in California

-There are a few different fees that are needed when registering a vehicle, depending on the circumstances.
+There are a few different fees that are needed when registering for a new vehicle identification, depending on the circumstances.
 Those buying a car from a dealership will find there are fees that already take care of registration and are included in the price of the vehicle.
 Fees must be paid to the California DMV if buying a car from a private party.
+Make sure you take care of these fees immediately.

 All vehicles require: